 Cast: Rachel McAdams, Eric Bana, Arliss Howard, Ron Livingston

-A 2009 class American romantic science-fiction drama, Time Traveller’s Wife is evergreen on ‘romantic dramas to watch list.’
+A 2009 class American romantic science-fiction drama, young man Time Traveller’s Wife is evergreen on ‘romantic dramas to watch list.’
 It’s just one of those stories that keep on giving.
 The movie follows Henry DeTamble, who meets Clare Abshire in the Chicago library, and they both know he is a time traveler.
 He falls for her and she for him, and both struggle with extended absences and learning about the future.
 The movie has some beautiful dialogues, and the longing of the characters for each other is palpable on the screen — an absolute must-watch.